 A cool $1.2 million a year or so.

 Welcome to the very profitable field of international arbitrage.

 As you can imagine, Wiley & Sons was none too happy about this situation.
 The company took the position that the first sale doctrine did not apply to products sold or made outside the United States.
 Since the textbooks in question were sold in Thailand, Wiley & Sons argued Kirtsaeng could not use the doctrine as a defense to a copyright infringement claim.
 Kirtsaeng argued the location of the manufacturing or sale of the product was a non-factor and the first sale doctrine should apply throughout the world.

 The Supreme Court agreed with Kirtsaeng in a 6-3 decision.
 The majority decision noted the first sale doctrine applies without regard to the location of production or sale.
 Practically speaking, this means the doctrine protects sellers of movies and books on Amazon.com as long as the item is purchased initially from the copyright holder.

 Let’s return to our original question.
-Is it legal to resell movies, books and other products on Amazon.com?
+Can you sell books and movies on Amazon?
 The answer is yes thanks to the first sale doctrine.

 Richard A. Chapo, Esq.